microchip-pic-avr-examples/pic18f56q71-bare-metal-spi-mplab/README.md

 The interrupt mode driver is more flexible driver than the polling mode driver, as the interrupts do not block execution of software while running.
 However, this results in more complexity to implement desired behavior.

-**Important: Global interrupts must be enabled on the device.**
+**Important: Global interrupts must also be enabled on the device.**

 #### Configuring Interrupt Callbacks
-The driver provides 4 interrupts:
+The driver provides 4 interrupts for users to use.

 - Transmit (Can load data into queue)
 - Receive (Can read data from queue)
 - Start
 - Stop

 When SPI interrupts are enabled (via `SPI1_enableInterrupts`), only transmit and receive interrupts will be generated by the hardware (the generic SPI flag interrupt is enabled, but has nothing to trigger an interrupt).
 To generate start and stop interrupts, assign an interrupt handler to the start and stop flags with `SPI1_setStartHandler` and `SPI1_setStopHandler`.

-Note: If these start and stop interrupts are enabled outside of the driver, the driver will handle them without issue.
+(If no interrupt handler is needed, pass 0x00 to the functions to enable without a callback).

 For transmit and receive, if no user function is provided, default behavior will be executed instead.
 In the case of transmit, 0x00 is loaded into the buffer.
 For receive, data is read and discarded.